Mikejo5000/vsts-docs-pr/docs/report/analytics/analytics-security.md

 ms.date: 11/13/2017
 ---

-# Permissions required to access the Analytics service
+# Permissions required to access the Analytics Service

 **VSTS**